-Make sure you book a river tour which also takes you to the Strait of Malacca which is defiantly worth while seeing.
-On the way to the open ocean you pass by same small floating villages, fishing boats and step wooded islands.
+Make sure you book a river tour which also takes you to the Strait of Malacca which is defiantly worthwhile seeing.
+On the way to the open ocean, you pass by same small floating villages, fishing boats and step wooded islands.

 All following pics and videos are taken with the dji mavic drone which is always in my camera backpack.
-The small size of the drone makes it possible but even most of when the time the weather is ‘not ideal’ I fly anyway and than I am always deeply touched by the results (and that I was able to land it safely).
+The small size of the drone makes it possible but even most of when the time the weather is ‘not ideal’ I fly anyway and then I am always deeply touched by the results (and that I was able to land it safely).

 The Kilim Karst Geoforest Park is great without a doubt but it also has many DRAWBACKS which I like to point out here.
 With this beauty around you can easily blind yourself but I started to take closer looks and even deeper research before I trust the glance.
 Grievances are closer than we often think and for this story, pics and videos I got insulted and threatened.

 And right here I use the ‘red pencil’ to show you some of the grievances of the Kilim Karst Geoforest Park.
 I really do hope that the UNESCO is not just putting ‘names & places’ on the list without observing, escorting and examine them over and over again.
-Without a doubt…. it’s missing here !!!
+Without a doubt… it’s missing here !!!